lvvieira/zsh/README.md

 # zsh

-Delete any .zshrc from your $HOME directory that has been automatically created after install zsh.
+Delete any .zshrc from your $HOME directory that has been automatically created after installing zsh.

 Add the follow to your .zprofile or .profile.